Electricity Supply Metering And Billing Problems

 Looking For Help To Fix Electricity Metering Or Billing Issues?

-If you do not have the time or a suitable understanding to analyse your electricity bills correctly, when you are 100% sure there is an issue, then you need to visit our page on our:
+If you do not have the time or a suitable understanding to analyse your electricity bills correctly, when you are 100% sure there is an issue, then you need to visit :

 Reading / Recording Your Daily Electricity Meter Usage

-Recording the electricity meter usage on a daily basis is a must for any householder, with an electricity billing issue.
+Recording Your Meter Readings : This can help you out easily and is highly recommended with an electricity billing issue.
 We have made it easy for you, by creating a form to note down your daily electricity meter usage figures.

 Australian Electricity Ombudsmen